Dr. Mohsen “Zaker” Esteghamati

 MS student

 Brig is an MS student interested in data-driven solutions for modern engineering problems.
 His passion for engineering and data is rooted in a love for solving problems and helping others.
-He completed his BS in Civil Engineering at Utah State and hopes to further his knowledge in the field of Structural Engineering.
+He completed his BS in Civil Engineering at Utah State and hopes to further his knowledge in Structural Engineering.
 Outside of studying engineering, Brig enjoys golf, fishing, and basketball.

 Undergraduate researchers